Ford Puma ST Review & Prices

 The car’s super quick steering does have a drawback, though – it’s almost too sharp at times, meaning you have to make constant corrections and can never really relax, particularly on bumpy roads where the wheel wriggles around in your hand thanks to the car being set up for sportiness rather than any hint of comfort.
 Speaking of bumps, the Puma ST can also get unsettled by really rough roads, and does take some commitment to use as an everyday car.

 Overall, though, the Puma ST is a fun and accessible hot SUV that only has a few direct alternatives.
 To get the best price, check out the latest Ford Puma ST deals on carwow, or browse used Puma ST models from our network of trusted dealers.
-You can also check out other used Fords, and when it’s time to sell your current car, carwow can help with that, too.
+You can also check out other used Fords, and if you want to sell your car online, carwow can help with that, too.

 How much is the Ford Puma ST?